It is recognized that if there is a science with great advances over the last few years, it is medicine.

 TYPES OF DAMAGE AND THEIR ECONOMIC VALUATION

-An essential question when making a claim for medical liability is to have a clear idea of what to claim, since if it is clear it will be translated into economic terms and it is no less important for us to know what concepts are being claimed.
+An essential issue when considering a medical liability claim is to be clear about what to claim, since if it is clear it will be translated into economic terms and it is no less important to know what concepts are being claimed.

-When we speak of damage, either this damage is caused by loss of profits, or by expenses that must be borne and all as a result of medical negligence.
+When we speak of a damage, this damage is produced either by lost income or by expenses that must be borne as a result of medical malpractice.

-The moral damages will also be claimed, but this is a point in which there are two clear issues, one that is discretionary matter of the Judge and a second issue whose quantification is neither planned nor considered, so the Judge must decide it, although it is clear that years of practice of the Courts and Tribunals have been defining some amounts that are usually used as a reference.
+The moral damages will also be claimed but this is a point in which there are two clear issues, one that is discretionary of the Judge and, a second issue that its quantification is not provided or contemplated by what the same Judge must say although it is clear that years of practice of the Courts and Tribunals have been outlining some amounts that are often used as a reference.

-In some cases, more than for physical damages, the claim is filed for what is considered moral damages or for economic losses related to the physician’s action (loss of profit).
+In some cases, rather than for physical damages, claims are brought for what are considered moral damages or for economic losses related to the doctor’s actions (loss of earnings).

-The period to claim before the Court for medical malpractice is 1 year from the death or stabilization of the consequences for the exercise of administrative action and civil action if the claim is non-contractual.
+The term to claim before the Court for medical negligence is 1 year from the death or stabilization of the after-effects for the exercise of the contentious-administrative action and civil action if the claim is extra-contractual.

-If the claim is civil but derived from contractual liability, the term will be 5 years for the same circumstances mentioned above.
+If the claim is civil but derived from contractual liability, the term will be 5 years from the same circumstances mentioned above.

-Carlos Baño León Lawyers of Alicante has offered you through this article brief information about a subject that is very important and that generates many lawsuits.
+Carlos Baño León Lawyers of Alicante has offered you through this article a mere information about a subject that is very important and that generates a lot of litigation.

-We have only wanted to guide you slightly on a subject of considerable complexity and importance.
+We have only wanted to guide you minimally to a subject of considerable complexity and depth.

-Do not hesitate to contact us if you need specific advice on this matter.
-With many years of experience and professionalism, we apply the most updated knowledge in this field with regard to legislation and case law.
+Please do not hesitate to contact us if you need specific advice on this matter.
+We have many years of experience and professionalism, which is why we apply the most up-to-date knowledge in this area with regard to legislation and jurisprudence.